TNTwise/REAL-Video-Enhancer/README.md

   <li> Preview that shows latest frame that has been rendered. </li>
   <li> Enhancing straight from a YouTube link or a video URL.  </li>
 </ul>
-<string>Download Nightly releases here: <a href="https://github.com/TNTwise/REAL-Video-Enhancer-Nighly/releases/latest">https://github.com/TNTwise/REAL-Video-Enhancer-Nighly/releases/latest</a></string>
+<strong>Download Nightly releases here: </strong> <a href="https://github.com/TNTwise/REAL-Video-Enhancer-Nighly/releases/latest">https://github.com/TNTwise/REAL-Video-Enhancer-Nighly/releases/latest</a>

 # Not possible without the amazing developers behind: